149 347

 Keywords

-Air pollution ; Environmental exposure ; Particulate matter ; Pregnancy complications ; Pregnant women
+Particulate matter ; Air pollution ; Environmental exposure ; Pregnant women ; Pregnancy complications

 Abstract

-Methods: About 1,200 pregnant women are recruited for 3 years (from January 2021 to December 2023) from seven university hospitals to investigate the effects of particulate matter on pregnancy complications and adverse pregnancy outcomes.
-We collect biological samples by 5 mL of maternal venous blood and 15 mL of urine in each trimester of pregnancy, and 5 mL of umbilical cord blood and 2×2×2 cm of placental tissue are collected after delivery.
+Objective The air pollution on pregnancy outcome (APPO) study is a prospective hospital-based cohort study designed to investigate the maternal and fetal effects of a particulate matter with an aerodynamic below 10 pm (PM10) and PM2.5 (below 2.5 pm) exposure.
+This study aims to analyze a relationship between particulate matter and adverse pregnancy outcomes and to find related biomarkers and develop management guidelines.
+Methods About 1,200 pregnant women are recruited for 3 years (from January 2021 to December 2023) from seven university hospitals to investigate the effects of particulate matter on pregnancy complications and adverse pregnancy outcomes.
+We collect biological samples by 5 mL of maternal venous blood and 15 mL of urine in each trimester of pregnancy, and 5 mL of umbilical cord blood and 2x2x2 cm of placental tissue are collected after delivery.
 In addition, by applying PM10 and PM2.5 concentration values and time-activity patterns from the time weighted average model, the individual predicted exposure of air pollution for the pregnant women are obtained.
+Results The average exposure of PM10 and PM2.5 of the participants in the entire period of pregnancy, was exceeded the World Health Organization air quality guidelines (an annual level, PM10 >15 pg/m3, PM2.5 >5 pg/m3).
+Moreover, it was revealed that the PM concentration was increasing toward the 3rd trimester of pregnancy.
+Conclusion The APPO study will be able to identify the degree of exposure to air pollution in pregnant women and use it as basic data for estimating individual exposure to particulate matter.
+And the results of the APPO study will facilitate in the development of health management for pregnant women against air pollution.

 DOI